rileywheadon/ffa-docs/docs/uncertainty-quantification.md

 The FFA framework implements three methods for uncertainty quantification:

-1. Sample bootstrap
+1. Parametric bootstrap
 2. Regula-falsi profile likelihood (RFPL)
 2. Regula-falsi generalized profile likelihood (RFGPL)

-## Sample Bootstrap
+## Parametric Bootstrap

-The sample bootstrap is a flexible method for uncertainty quantification that works with all probability models and parameter estimation methods.
+The parametric bootstrap is a flexible method for uncertainty quantification that works with all probability models and parameter estimation methods.
 Let $n$ be the size of the original dataset.

 1. Draw $N_{\text{sim}}$ bootstrap samples of size $n$ from the selected probability distribution.
 2. Fit a probability distribution to each bootstrap sample using the same [model selection method](model-selection.md) and [parameter estimation method](parameter-estimation.md) that was used to generate the original distribution.
 3. Compute the quantiles for each of the bootstrapped distributions.
 4. Generate confidence intervals using the mean and variance of the bootstrapped quantiles.

+**Warning**: The parametric bootstrap is known to give unreasonably wide confidence intervals for small datasets.
+If the FFA framework detects a confidence interval that is 5+ times wider than the return levels themselves, it will return an error and recommend RFPL uncertainty quantification.

 ## Regula-Falsi Profile Likelihood (RFPL)